 Candidates are prohibited from writing any answers to items in the Examination Materials prior to an announcement to start writing the Licensing Examination.
 Candidates are also prohibited from writing, erasing or otherwise altering any answers to items in the Examination Materials after an announcement to stop writing the Licensing Examination.

-During each part of the Examination Sitting, a verbal time cue will be provided.
+During each part of the Examination Sitting, a verbal time cue will be provided when 30 minutes remain.

 D. Procedures for the Conclusion of either Part of the Examination Sitting: